 Among the 26 available non-conventional rentals in Bay County, three-bedroom units represent the largest number of units identified as being available for rent.
-The threebedroom units have a rent range of \$896 to \$4,200 with a median rent of \$1,288.
+The three-bedroom units have a rent range of \$896 to \$4,200 with a median rent of \$1,288.
 Although the rent for three-bedroom units at the lower end of the rent range may be competitive with the typical multifamily rental, the listed rents do not include utility costs, which are usually \$200 or more.
 While caution should be exercised when drawing broad conclusions regarding the overall non-conventional market from such a small sample size, it is evident that there a significant lack of availability in the county.

-The following table summarizes the recently sold (between January 1, 2022 and March 19, 2025) and available (as of March 19, 2025) for-sale housing stock for Bay County and Region G.
+The following table summarizes the recently sold (between January 1, 2022 and March 19, 2025) and available (as of March 19, 2025) for-sale housing stock for Bay County and the East Central Michigan Region.

-Sold/Cur Sold/Currently Available For-Sale Housing Supply
+Sold/Currently Available For-Sale Housing Supply

 Status Number of Homes Median Price

 Bay County

 Sold 3,175 \$149,900

 Available 126 \$199,900

-Region G
+East Central Michigan Region

 Sold 16,468 \$162,000

 Available 876 \$199,700